 Possibly one of the most powerful features of Hava especially from a fault analysis and governance perspective, versioning is built in and active from the moment you connect your cloud infrastructure and start building your interactive diagrams.

-Hava polls your cloud infrastructure on an hourly basis.
+Hava polls your cloud infrastructure on an continuous basis.

 Once a resource change is detected, a new version of the interactive diagram is created and the state change is recorded.